antoKeinanen/obsidian-advanced-merger/README.md

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize the first letter
 - no dot (.) at the end

+## Message body
+- Optional but recommended
+- Just as in <subject> use imperative, present tense: “change” not “changed” nor “changes”

 # Support